 Furthermore, he quickly signed up for a steamship tour of the Holy Land and Europe without wasting time.
 The travel letters of Mark, full of tongue-in-cheek observations and vivid descriptions, met with audience approval.
 Later, these letters had reworked into his first book, published in 1869, The Innocents Abroad.

 Moreover, Mark also met Charles Langdon, his future brother-in-law, on this trip.
 Langdon showed him a photo of his sister, named Olivia, and he fell in love with her at first sight.
+Mark Twain was a member of the American Anti-Imperialist League which was started to protest the U.S. annexation of the Philippines in the Philippine-American War.

 Most Famous Works of Mark Twain